 We’d all like to protect our children from tragedy, but even young children often hear about or are exposed to tragic events.
-If you’re wondering how to help your children understand and cope with the September 11 anniversary, I’m sharing some posts today that give helpful ideas for talking with children about tragic events like 9/11.
+Today is September 11 National Day of Service and Remembrance.
+If you’re wondering how to help your children understand and cope with the September 11 anniversary, I’m sharing some posts that give helpful ideas for talking with children about tragic events like 9/11.

 I’ll also share some posts with ideas for activities that would be good to share with children on 9/11.
 Just choose the activities and ideas that fit your child’s age and level of understanding.

 Ideas for Helping Children Understand 9/11